secureCodeBox/documentation/docs/getting-started/first-scans.md

 kubectl get scantypes
 ```

-This should print an output like this (maybe theversion differs):
+This should print an output like this (your version might differ):

 ```text
 NAME   IMAGE